onap/oom/docs/OOM User Guide/oom_user_guide.rst

 The spec section starts off with 'replicas: 1' which states that only 1 'replica' will be use here.
-If one was to change the number of replicas to 3 for example, kubernetes would attempt to ensure that three replicas of this pod are operational at all times.
+If one was to change the number of replicas to 3 for example, Kubernetes would attempt to ensure that three replicas of this pod are operational at all times.
 One can see that in a clustered environment the number of replicas should probably be more than 1 but for simple deployments 1 is sufficient.

-The selector label is a grouping primitive of kubernetes but this simple example doesn't exercise it's full capabilities.
+The selector label is a grouping primitive of Kubernetes but this simple example doesn't exercise it's full capabilities.

 The template/spec section is where the key information required to start this pod is found.

--  image: is a reference to the location of the docker image in nexus3
+-  image: is a reference to the location of the Docker image in nexus3

--  name: is the name of the docker image
+-  name: is the name of the Docker image

 -  env is a section supports the creation of operating system environment variables within the container and are specified as a set